learn-co-curriculum/html-link/README.md

 <a href="tel:555-555-5555">This an phone number link</a>
 ```

-using special formatting in our href value `mailto:` allows us to trigger email editor or cellular devices `tel:` to dial numbers.
+Special prefixes in the href can trigger specific actions.`mailto:` allows us to open an email editor; `"tel:"` tells cellular devices to dial a number.

 ```html
 <p id="tips">Useful Tips Section</p>